isabella232/airavata-docs/Admin-Tutorials.md

         - You would land on Admin Dashboard with "Let's Get Started!"
         - Click 'Browse Application Modules'
         - Do you see button 'Create new Application Interface' ?
 Then you are good.
-2. Storage resource ID added to the pga_config.php </br>
+2. Storage resource ID is added to the pga_config.php </br>
     - If not go to
         - Admin Dashboard --> Storage Resources --> Browse
         - Locate your resource and copy the ID